SolarizeRVA is Viridiant’s new campaign to help the greater Richmond region transition to clean solar power generated right here in our community.

 Efficiency First!
 Of course a critical step in going solar at your home is making cost-effective improvements that reduce your need for electricity.
 Why make solar kilowatthours just to waste them?
 That’s why Viridiant also offers professional home energy audits for a personalized analysis of energy use, comfort, durability, health, and safety issues in your home.

-Collaboration makes us stronger: As we bring back SolarizeRVA, Viridiant also is proud to announce a formal partnership with Solar United Neighbors of Virginia (SUN-VA).
-Their mission is to build a new energy system with rooftop solar at the cornerstone.
-Their staff have provided support and advocacy for Virginia’s solar community for years.
-Participants in SolarizeRVA can receive benefits of SUN-VA membership: a free basic membership to all Viridiant program participants who do not go solar but are interested in engaging on solar policy issues; and a free one-year solar owner membership worth $85 to those who get a solar panel installation through SolarizeRVA.
+Collaboration makes us stronger: Continuing in the 2021 campaign, Viridiant appreciates our partnership with Solar United Neighbors of Virginia (SUN-VA).
+Their mission is to build a new energy system with rooftop solar at the cornerstone, and their staff have provided support and advocacy for Virginia’s solar community for years.
+Participants in SolarizeRVA receive the benefits of SUN-VA membership: a free basic membership to all Viridiant program participants who do not go solar but are interested in engaging on solar policy issues; and a free one-year solar owner membership worth $85 to those who get a solar panel installation through SolarizeRVA.

 A bright history: SolarizeRVA began in 2014 as a program of the Richmond Region Energy Alliance (RREA).
 Over the next six years, the program helped drive the installation of a half a megawatt of solar power production in the greater Richmond area.
-In April 2020, RREA and Viridiant merged under the Viridiant name.
-So now Viridiant is reviving this campaign to serve our neighbors across central Virginia.
+In April 2020, RREA and Viridiant merged under the Viridiant name to continue this work.

 Want to learn more?